 Monitor conversations and respond quickly to concerns raised.
 Your messages should be empathetic, not robotic, with a genuine tone of ‘wanting to assist’.
 That said, a quick, brief reply is better than a late reply with lots of information, or no reply at all.
 Consistency is key.
 Monitoring and engagement should happen continuously, not as a once off when you start your image management initiative.
 Learn from your mistakes, give feedback to the ‘offending’ parties that have caused the criticism.
 Engage with the customer till the situation is as resolved as it can be.

 - Your online business card

 Treat every online brand presence as your business card: Google’s search results can be influenced by brilliant Search Engine Optimisation so ensure your meta-descriptions, keywords, etc. are well selected and written; Ensure that happy customers post positive reviews on Facebook and Hello Peter; Generate positive PR about what you do and why you can be trusted; Position yourself as an expert in your niche by creating and distributing online useful, engaging and informative content about what you do to enhance your credibility, e.g. honeymoon specialists providing content on tips for romantic breakaways.

 Have a clear repeat and referral strategy that encourages ‘happy’ customers to proactively talk about their experience with friends and family.
 Ask for a referral or review on Hello Peter or Facebook, proactively ask for feedback on how you can improve their experience.
 And once you have the referral or review, thank them for giving it.

-And there you have it, 5 easy steps to polishing your online persona.
 Remember it’s a journey not a destination, but as long as you keep listening, engaging and improving your positive reputation will make you famous.